ClemensB/openscad-models/README.md

 ## Models

-This section provides a list of the models available in the `models` directory of this repository.
+This section provides a list of notable models available in the `models` directory of this repository.

 ### Gridfinity module for the Wera Star magnetizer